headspinio/appium-lg-webos-driver/README.md

 |`appium:remoteOnly`|[Optional; default `false`] If this is set to `true`, the driver will not attempt to start Chromedriver and communicate via the debug protocol to the application.
 Instead the app will be launched, and nothing else.
 You will only have access to remote control commands in a "fire-and-forget" fashion.
 Useful when dealing with non-web-based apps.|
 |`appium:rcMode`|[Optional; default `js`; must be `rc` or `js`] When the value is `js`, the `webos: pressKey` command will operate with JS executed via Chromedriver.
 Otherwise, keys will be sent using the websocket remote control API.
 Note that when `appium:remoteOnly` is set to true, the value of `appium:rcMode` will always behave as if set to `rc`.|
 |`appium:keyCooldown`|[Optional; default `750`] How long to wait in between remote key presses|

+(*) `appium:chromedriverExecutable` or `appium:chromedriverExecutableDir` are required.
+The chromedriver autodwonload works only when `appium:chromedriverExecutableDir` is provided.
+If both capabilities are given, `appium:chromedriverExecutableDir` will be prior.

 ## Supported Commands